-Open your start image in Photoshop, then go to Window > Layers.
+Open your image in Photoshop, then go to Window > Layers.
 Click Create Adjustment Layer and choose Curves.
 Click halfway up the diagonal Curves line to place an anchor point, then drag a second point up in the lower-left half to make an inverted S shape.

-Click on Create Adjustment Layer and choose Colour Balance.
-By default the settings affect the Midtones, but you can shift colours in the highlights and shadows.
+Click on Create Adjustment Layer and choose Color Balance.
+By default the settings affect the Midtones, but you can shift colors in the highlights and shadows.
 Go to the drop-down menu and choose Highlights, then drag the Yellow/Blue slider back to -65.

 Add a Hue/Saturation Adjustment Layer.
-Target and adjust different colours by selecting them from the Master drop-down, or click on the Hand and drag left or right over colours.
+Target and adjust different colors by selecting them from the Master drop-down, or click on the Hand and drag left or right over colors.
 Select Greens and set Saturation to -80, then Cyans and set Saturation to -80.